 New Zealand locations

 Goudies Road – This forestry road near Reporoa, halfway between Rotorua and Taupo in the Bay of Plenty has around 7km of straight, flat tarseal.
-It has been used for several record attempts in the past, and is where Ray Williams in March 1996 and Owen Evans in June 1996 each set the outright landspeed record for New Zealand.
+The road was constructed to a very high standard to handle a high volume of logging trucks, but has seen little of the traffic it was designed for.
+At 7m wide, it’s around a meter wider than most roads in New Zealand, and unusually for New Zealand it’s constructed with hot mix (asphalt) rather than chip seal.
+It has no cats eyes, it isn’t a through road and has very few residents on it, making it possibly New Zealand’s best road for landspeed trials.
+It is where Ray Williams in March 1996 and Owen Evans in June 1996 each set the outright landspeed record for New Zealand.

 Canal West Road – A rural road near Waitakaruru in the Waikato region.
 This road was used by Dr Rodger Freeth to successfully set New Zealand’s outright landspeed record in 1993.
 Ray Williams considered this road for his 1996 record attempt, but ruled it out due to bumps.
 Ray Williams also considered Canal East Road (which runs parallel to it, with the two separated by a canal) before settling on Goudies Road for his attempts.